JasonMcTigue/data-project/README.md

 ### Jason McTigue

 ## Introduction
-This project provides the design and documentation for the dataset Galway City Public WCs which is available at [data.gov.ie](https://data.gov.ie/dataset/galway-city-public-wcs)
+This project provides the design and documentation for the dataset Galway City Public WCs(Water closets) which is available at [data.gov.ie](https://data.gov.ie/dataset/galway-city-public-wcs)

+I would imagine that this API would be very useful to everyone and espically those who would require wheelchair accessible WCS.
+I designed this API with wheelchair accessible needs in mind as I know not every public WC would have access for wheelchairs.
+It would be espically useful for tourists and people who are visiting Galway for the day and wouldn't be that familiar with the city.

+This API is extremely simple to use and gives the user information such as the location, the type, the charge to use and whether it is wheelchair accessible or not.

 ## About the data
 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [Galway City Public WCs](https://data.gov.ie/dataset/galway-city-public-wcs/resource/0e15c0e0-0c00-4650-aebc-c9304ae33ea0).